 It is certain that Cleopatra’s grandfather, King Ptolemy IX, was of full Greek and Iranian descent.
 All his ancestors are neatly accounted for.

-But then, the clarity stops.
-There are two lagoons in Cleopatra’s family tree.
+But then, the clarity ends.
+There are two blank spaces in Cleopatra’s family tree.

 Cleopatra’s father, King Ptolemy XII, was nicknamed ‘Auletes’ (flute-player) and ‘Nothos’ (bastard).
 He was the son of the king.
 But who was his mother?

 Cleopatra’s grandfather, King Ptolemy IX, dutifully married his two sisters.